Xanadu Residency Program

 Residency ProgramInternToronto, ON

-The Xanadu Residency Program is a 16-week program designed to provide graduate students in engineering, science, and computer science the opportunity to learn, build technical skills, conduct innovative research and contribute towards technically challenging projects.
+The Xanadu Residency Program is a 16-week program designed to provide graduate and undergraduate students in engineering, science, and computer science the opportunity to learn, build technical skills, conduct innovative research and contribute towards technically challenging projects.

 Residents will have the opportunity to be mentored and supervised by our scientists, physicists and engineers within Xanadu.

 This 16-week residency program will launch with a 1 week quantum machine learning bootcamp.
 Its design will:

 - Connect you to the other residents through your shared study and experiences, as well as with Xanadu leaders through their shared excitement of delivering real scientific impact;

 - Introduce Xanadu itself—its culture and what makes it a special place to work; and

 - Provide a fundamental and common understanding of quantum machine learning (both research and applications) and Xanadu’s offerings.